 I really missed customization options though.
-You know it wouldn’t hurt to have various (even getable) fonts, changeable background colors etc.
+You know it wouldn’t hurt to have various (even downloadable) fonts, changeable background colors, etc.

 Another thing that’d make a marvelous addition would be cloud storage compatibility – unfortunately, none of it has been spotted so far in the app.